blissland/blissflixx/README.md

     http://192.168.1.4:6969

-If you want to run the server on the default port 80.
-Then you will need to start the server as root:
+If you want to run the server on the default port 80 then you will need start the server with the --port flag:

-    sudo ./blissflixx.py --port 80
+    ./blissflixx.py --port 80

 Finally if you want the server to continue running even after you log out of your session (which is usaully the case) then specify the --daemon flag:

-    sudo ./blissflixx.py --port 80 --daemon
+    ./blissflixx.py --port 80 --daemon

 Fortunately there is a script to run the above command: